eHealth Revolution and Changing Work

 Kindly note that the day package II does not include dinners nor the social program.

 NIVA has made a block reservation for the accommodation 18th – 20th of September 2018 at Hotel Hanaholmen, Espoo, Finland.
-To book a room from the block kindly make the reservation directly from the hotel through this link using the booking code NIVA (available until 1.8.2018).
+To book a room from the block kindly make the reservation directly from the hotel by email to firstname.lastname@example.org using the booking code "NIVA" (available until 28.8.2018).

 The room price for a single standard room is EUR 108/night (including breakfast).